 What professional development opportunities are provided to Graduate Student Employees?

 The Residence Life Office provides GSEs with a number of professional development opportunities.
-Such opportunities include continued training through weekly staff meetings, bringing presenters to campus to offer the department training, participation in division/campus-wide trainings and webinars, as well as support to attend professional conferences.
+Such opportunities include continued training through weekly staff meetings, bringing presenters to campus to offer the department training, participation in division/campus-wide trainings and webinars, as well as support to attend professional conferences when possible.

 Describe programming in the residence halls.

 Residence Life at Kutztown uses a Programming Model that is intentional in guiding the educational, social, and developmental programs that are provided within the residence halls.
 The goal is to offer students the opportunities to connect with fellow members of the community, to provide a variety of campus resources, and to assist residents with the many transitions ahead of them.
 We strive to prepare residents to be successful as a student at KU, personally, socially, and academically.
 The focus of our programming reflects our mission, vision, and core values.
 The semester is broken into four programming periods.
 Community Assistants work with their Graduate Student Employee to ensure the completion of their specific programming requirements.

 What conduct issues do Graduate Student Employees hear?
 Can you describe the general conduct philosophy?